EcoMed

 Wireframe

-A high-fidelity wireframe that defines the app’s structure and visual flow, incorporating rounded edges that visually connect with the design language of the physical product.
+A wireframe that defines the app’s structure and visual flow, incorporating rounded edges that visually connect with the overall design language of the system.

 03